Tag: Advent

 Luke 12:49–53, Luke 14:31–35, Luke 19:32–38 (read online ⧉)

-The title of Prince of should probably be more properly, the Prince (of the people who live by and call on and believe in the of the Lord) of Peace (knowing that the Creator of the Universe is overall).
+The title of Prince of Peace should probably be more properly, the Prince (of the people who live by and on and believe in the name of the Lord) of Peace (knowing that the Creator of the Universe is overall).
 It’s a lot wordier, but it helps us understand the seeming conflict between Jesus’ title and the first words we read.

 Certainly, war would not be the function of the Prince of Peace, would it?
 Yet, here Jesus uses that analogy.
 It’s not because Jesus desires war, but because the people were surrounded by war and its legends, meaning that this was an effective way to to people.
 On the other hand, we could look at it as the weaker party (us) seeking peace with the stronger party (God), and, oddly enough, the negotiation and sealing of that agreement is through Jesus Christ.